russellhays/docs/masternodes/setup.rst

   mn register testnet cVeyRnWupGJquQvA3g7GcxbzVPfVojVbyovc1E9Aic2krWad1frL 149.28.127.8 19999

-``mn-bootstrap`` will output a number of keys and transactions, which you will need in later steps.
+``mn-bootstrap`` will output a number of keys and transactions, which you must store safely.
+The operator private key is needed in the next step.

 Start the masternode
 --------------------